 Controlled Thread Dimensions

-To minimise preload loss in the thread, bolts with the tightest tolerance class of thread that is available should be used.
-For example Class 3 is preferred to Class 2 as are root radius controlled "J" class threads to standard threads, and rolled threads should be used in preference to cut threads.
-The use of fasteners with cut machined threads is subject to approval.
+To minimise preload loss in the thread, it is important to use bolts with the tightest tolerance class of thread that is available.
+For example Class 3 is preferred to Class 2 as are root radius controlled "J" class threads to standard threads, and it is important to use rolled threads in preference to cut threads.
+The use of fasteners with cut machined threads is normally subject to approval.

 Conical Components

-Conical joint mating surfaces as illustrated in Figure 6-6 should be avoided.
+It is important to avoid conical joint mating surfaces as illustrated in Figure 6-6.
 For these joint configurations relaxation perpendicular to the conical surface (due to embedding) results is a far greater relaxation in the direction of the fastener axis.